itssanjib/google-cloud-poc/gcp-db-migration-poc/README.md

 # gcp-db-migration-poc
-POC on google cloud for database migration.
+POC on google cloud for database migration for MySQL as well as PostgreSQL

 ## Configuration
 Configure properties file as per requirement.